Meet Cherie

 Shortly after I retired, while relaxing with my mom in her garden, she asked, “What’s something you think you’d like to do now?”
 After a bit of thought, I said, “travel and write a book.”

-Cheers to what comes next in life.
+Cheers to what comes next.

 in·spi·ra·tion